rikhuijzer/build-image/README.md

 # nix-with-r

-`nixos/nix` Docker image with cached R packages.
+`nixos/nix` Docker build image used for my projects.
-It is available at [rikhuijzer/nix-with-r](https://hub.docker.com/repository/docker/rikhuijzer/nix-with-r).
+The image is defined at <https://github.com/rikhuijzer/build-image>.

-## Future plans

-- Let the build clone `default.nix` from other repositories to cache more packages.
+The Docker image can be pulled via [rikhuijzer/build-image](https://hub.docker.com/repository/docker/rikhuijzer/build-image).